Moesif/moesif-rails5-example/README.md

 [moesif-rack's documentation](https://www.moesif.com/docs/server-integration/rack/) has detailed installation instructions and configuration options.
 Key changes to the base example to enable Moesif:

 - Add `gem 'moesif_rack', '~> 1.3.4'` to the Gemfile
-- Modify the `config/application.rb` to use your Moesif Application Id which can be obtained in your Moesif account.
+- Modify the `config/application.rb` to use your Moesif Application Id.

+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

+You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

 ## How to run